Transforming medicine safety in aged care

-As PSA’s 2025 Symbion Early Career Pharmacist of the Year, Dr Kate Wang is shaping pharmacy education and aged care policy through a unique blend of academic rigour and real-world compassion.
+As PSA’s 2025 Symbion Early Career Pharmacist of the Year, Dr Kate Wang MPS is shaping pharmacy education and aged care policy through a unique blend of academic rigour and real-world compassion.

 Dr Wang entered the pharmacy profession almost by chance.
-Initially uncertain about her career path, Dr Wang applied to study pharmacy in Queensland, commerce in New South Wales and law in Victoria – ultimately choosing pharmacy as it kept her closest to her family in Toowoomba.
-She graduated from the University of Queensland in 2014 and completed her internship at a community pharmacy in Bulleen, Victoria, after her family relocated to Melbourne.
+Initially uncertain about her career path, Dr Wang applied to study pharmacy in Queensland, commerce in New South Wales and law in Victoria – ultimately choosing pharmacy.
+It kept her closest to her family in Toowoomba.

 While at university, she developed a passion for research, which she was eager to pursue after her intern year.
 Unsure where to start in a new city, she turned to a facilitator from the PSA Intern Training Program, who connected her with colleagues at Monash University.
 There, she started a PhD and her research journey officially began.